-Dina Fadeyeva was born in Almaty, Kazahkstan and received her training at the acclaimed Almaty State Ballet Academy.
+Dina Fadeyeva is pleased to be teaching her second year with VNB in 2022-23.
+She was born in Almaty, Kazahkstan and received her training at the acclaimed Almaty State Ballet Academy.
 Ms. Fadeyeva danced with the Almaty State Theatre of Ballet and Opera from 1985-1989.
 In 1989, she went to Moscow, Russia to study at the State University of Arts and Theater (GITIS), where she studied under Marina Semynova; she graduated in 1994.
 From 1993-1996, Ms. Fadeyeva taught at the Moscow Institute of Contemporary Dance as well as being a guest artist with many companies in Moscow.
 In 1996, Ms. Fadeyeva returned to Almaty State Ballet Academy to continue her career in teaching and taught at the Almaty Institute of Contemporary Dance.
 In 2000, Ms. Fadeyeva participated in the International Festival of Traditional Dance in Almaty and won the Grand Prix.
 In addition, many of Ms. Fadeyeva’s students have won prizes in International Ballet Competitions in Moscow, Budapest, Lausanne, and elsewhere.
 Between the years of 2000-2005, she worked with the National synchronized swim team in Kazakhstan.
 The programs she choreographed were performed in World Cup in Barcelona, Spain, in Rome, Italy, in South Korea, and at the 2004 Olympic Games, which was held in Athens, Greece.
 In 2005, she choreographed her own production, “Triumph of Athena” with music by Mahler, for the Almaty State Theatre of Ballet and Opera.
 That same year, Ms. Fadeyeva accepted a teaching position with the Ballet Royale in Maryland and came to the United States.
 She has been teaching in the Northern Virginia area since then.

-Minghong Xu, originally from China, joined VNB in 2019-20 and danced the Arabian solo in The Nutcracker, and Summer Fairy in Cinderella.
-The previous season, she danced with Columbia Classical Ballet where she performed many solo and corps roles.
+Minghong Xu, originally from China, joined VNB in 2019-20, and is thrilled to be dancing and teaching in her 4th season with the company and school.
+She has performed the Arabian solo, Waltz of the Flowers Soloist, and Marzipan Soloist in The Nutcracker, the Summer Fairy in Cinderella, Soloist in Tango Nights, and solo roles in For those we lost, The Beatles, and Snow White.
+Before joining Virginia National Ballet, she danced with Columbia Classical Ballet where she performed many solo and corps roles.
 She won 3rd place in the 2017 World Ballet Competition Grand Prix in NYC, 3rd place in YAGP Senior Classical in Philadelphia 2017, and was in the top 6, 10, and 12 of the 7th International Ballet and Contemporary Dance Competition in Vienna, Fukuoka International Ballet Competition, and the 2016 YAGP in Beijing, where she also won a scholarship to Washington Ballet School.
 She trained at ABT’s NYC Ballet Summer Intensive, the Joffrey Ballet School Trainee Program with full scholarship, and the Washington Ballet Summer with full scholarship.
 She graduated from the Liaoning Ballet Academy in China in 2016.
-She is thrilled to be performing her second season with VNB!